md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 By complementing rather than duplicating existing efforts, BAPIL seeks to strengthen Bangladesh’s overall AI ecosystem through collaboration, interdisciplinary research, and responsible innovation.

-### Academic and Research Ecosystem
+## Academic and Research Ecosystem

-Universities and research institutions in Bangladesh are gradually expanding their activities in AI, machine learning, data science, robotics, and related fields.
+Universities and research institutions in Bangladesh are gradually expanding their activities in AI, machine learning, data science, robotics, and related fields [35, 36, 80].

 Areas of academic activity include: